Mamie Magnusson: Career

 Baird began her career as a journalist aged seventeen working for The Sunday Post in the nineteen forties before eventually being headhunted in 1947 by the Scottish Daily Express, the biggest selling daily newspaper of the time.

-Her big scoop came in October that year when she visited Birkhall in Deeside where Queen Elizabeth and the Duke of Edinburgh were honeymooning.
+Her big scoop came in October that year when she visited Birkhall in Royal Deeside where Queen Elizabeth and the Duke of Edinburgh were honeymooning.
 Though expecting to be turned away, Baird was surprised to be invited inside and was therefore able to give her readers an exclusive glimpse inside their honeymoon suite during a period of high interest in the newlyweds.

 It was also while working at the Scottish Daily Express that she met her future husband, the writer and presenter Magnus Magnusson.
 The couple married in 1954 and enjoyed the joke that he had only married her to get her job since he had been four years her junior at the paper.

 Taking maternity leave in the years that followed only paused her writing temporarily.
 Roger Wood, editor of the Express, visited Baird and urged her to continue to write columns for the paper where she had established herself.

 Baird continued to work as a freelance writer whilst bringing up the couple's children and it was not unknown for her to do half the researching and writing on books commissioned from her husband.
 Her own commissions, a history of the Women's Guild and a history of the Scottish Mutual Assurance were both well-received and she was a regular after dinner speaker for the Scottish Literary Agency.